 - No daily email send limit with any of Sendinblue’s paid plans

 - Real-time reporting included with the free plan

 - Phone and chat support only comes with the ‘Premium’ plan and beyond

-For another CRM provider with killer email capabilities and a completely free plan, try Cloze – we’ve reviewed it here.
+For another CRM provider with killer email capabilities and a completely free plan, take a look at our Cloze review.

 Best for omni-channel marketing

 What kind of email marketing automation most appeals to you?
 Have a think – because with ActiveCampaign, there are plenty of options to choose from.
 Triggered emails send automatically when someone makes a purchase, or engages with your site or brand.
 Targeted emails help you focus your crosshairs on the customer demographic you’re most interested in, while broadcast emails aren’t so picky – and will get your marketing to as wide a catchment area as possible.

 All the email scheduling and autoresponder features you’d expect are included as standard.
 Plus, ActiveCampaign’s savvier automation capabilities will allow you to harness the power of email to turn leads into returning customers.

 Oh, and you don’t even have to limit yourself to email marketing alone.

 When we say ActiveCampaign is the best omni-channel marketing CRM, we mean it.
 You’ll be able to reach more customers with personalized experiences across SMS, social media, live chat, and your site’s landing pages…